tannerdolby/tannerdolby.com/src/writing/create-obj-from-arr.md

 2: "hcl:#c0946f byr:1933 eyr:2025 pid:517067213 hgt:173cm↵ecl:hzl↵iyr:2018"
 ```

 Since not all the values in the input data were single line entries, they still contain a `↵` which is equivalent to the `Enter` key or more commonly, a newline `\n`.
-To handle this last formatting task, I thought it would be best to use `Array.prototype.map` since the underlying data structure is an array after using `.split()`.
+To handle this last formatting task, I thought it would be best to use [`Array.prototype.map`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map) since the underlying data structure is an array after using `split`.
+Then we can join together the array of strings using [`Array.prototype.join`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/join) and leave an empty space between each string in the array.

 ```js
 const passportData = input.split("\n\n");